 A. GENERAL CLEARANCE REQUIREMENTS

-1. Foreign governments seeking diplomatic clearance for state aircraft to transit or land within United States territorial airspace must obtain a DCN issued in advance by the United States Department of State, Bureau of Political-Military Affairs, Office of Global Programs and Initiatives (PM/GPI).
+1. Foreign governments seeking diplomatic clearance for state aircraft to transit or land within United States territorial airspace must obtain a Diplomatic Clearance Number (DCN) issued in advance by the United States Department of State, Bureau of Political-Military Affairs, Office of Global Programs and Initiatives (PM/GPI).
 A DCN authorizes the aircraft to transit or land in the United States and its territories in accordance with the approved itinerary.

 2. To obtain a DCN, foreign governments must submit an application to PM/GPI via the web-based Diplomatic Clearance Application System (DCAS).
-Once a PM/GPI Diplomatic Clearance Officer verifies that all necessary data has been provided and that diplomatic clearance is appropriate, the automated system will note that clearance has been granted and issue a unique diplomatic clearance number.
+Once a PM/GPI Diplomatic Clearance Officer verifies that all necessary data has been provided and that diplomatic clearance is appropriate, the system will note that clearance has been granted and issue a unique DCN.

 4. Foreign governments seeking to land state aircraft at U.S. military facilities located in a foreign territory do not require a DCN issued by the U.S. government; however, they do require a landing authorization number per paragraph B.5 below.